hoanhan101/gray/_posts/2020-08-25-the-ultimate-go-book.md

 the community.
 Fast forward to August 2020, it now has over 11K stars, 900 folks with the help of more than 20 contributors.

-The project is a collection of my notes while learning Go programming language.
+The project is a collection of my notes while learning Go programming language from Ardan Labs's Ultimate Go course.
+Honestly, I couldn’t thank Bill Kennedy and the Ardan Labs team enough for open-sourcing this wonderful material.
+They’ve done such great jobs putting together their knowledge, insights into their courses, and making them available to the public.

 Different people have different learning styles.
 For me, I learn best by doing and walking through examples.
 That said, I take notes carefully, comment directly on the source code to make sure that I understand every single line of code as I am reading and also be mindful of the theories behind the scene.